FrogHunter-GrenouilleTech/CyberSec_Web/_sources/CyberSec/Toolbox/ReverseShell/ReverseShell.rst.txt

 --------------------------

 Since a reverse shell can be establish only after the exploitation of one or more vulnerability.
-We need need to push the reverse shell, to the compromized computer, as a payload in the same time of the exploitation of the vulnerability.
+We need need to push the reverse shell, to the compromised computer, as a payload in the same time of the exploitation of the vulnerability.

     .. note::